abutunde/Youtube-data-analysis-project/README.md

 - **Positive Correlation:** There is a strong positive correlation between like counts and comment counts, suggesting that videos with more likes tend to have more comments, reflecting higher engagement.

 ### Top Tags
-- **Engaging Tags:** The most engaging tags include 'hindi songs', 'latest songs', 'vaaste lyrics', 'Dilbar', and 'High rated gabru'.
+- **Engaging Tags:** The most engaging tags include 'Hindi songs', 'latest songs', 'vaaste lyrics', 'Dilbar', and 'High rated gabru'.

 ### Total Engagement Metrics
 - **Views:** 231 billion total views